-The management and performance fee calculations are based on the portfolio Net Asset Value and made with related parties therefore heightening the inherent risk associated with these balances, as disclosed in Note 9(a) of the financial report.

-For the year ended 30 June 2020 the Company has recognised management fees of \$608,485 and no performance fees.
+The management calculations are based on the portfolio Net Asset Value and made with related parties therefore heightening the inherent risk associated with these balances, as disclosed in Note 9(a) of the financial report.
+For the year ended 30 June 2022, the Company has recognised management fees of \$697K.

-Given the nature of the various inputs and complexity of the management and performance fee calculations, we have determined that the accuracy and completeness of these balances to be a key audit matter.
+Given the nature of the various inputs and complexity of the management fee calculations, we have determined that the accuracy and completeness of this balance to be a key audit matter.